-- 1. Plaintiffs and the class they represent are people currently incarcerated in the custody of the Idaho Department of Corrections ("IDOC").
+- 1. Plaintiffs and the putative class they seek to represent are people currently incarcerated in the custody of the Idaho Department of Corrections ("IDOC").
 Plaintiffs have all been diagnosed with gender dysphoria, a serious medical condition characterized by clinically significant distress resulting from the incongruence between a person's gender identity and sex designated at birth.
 Plaintiffs, and those similarly situated to them, face the imminent loss of their health care because Idaho state law mandates an across-the-board ban on their necessary medical treatment. - 2.
 IDOC recognizes gender dysphoria as a serious medical need. - 3.
 For years, IDOC has had a formal internal directive governing the treatment of gender dysphoria, which anticipates treatment with hormone therapy based on individual medical need. - 4.
-Plaintiffs have all been prescribed and are provided hormone replacement therapy to treat their diagnosed gender dysphoria by a clinician acting on behalf of IDOC, Centurion, LLC, and Centurion of Idaho, LLC ("Centurion"). - 5.
-Plaintiffs' gender dysphoria has improved because of their hormone therapy, and they have experienced no adverse side effects warranting a change or discontinuation in their treatment plans for medical reasons. - 6.
-As a result of House Bill 668 ("HB 668"), on or about June 13, 2024, medical staff employed by IDOC and/or Centurion notified class members in the Idaho State
+Plaintiffs have all been prescribed and are provided hormone replacement therapy to treat their diagnosed gender dysphoria by a clinician acting on behalf of IDOC, Centurion Health, and Centurion Idaho, LLC ("Centurion"). - 5.
+Plaintiffs' gender dysphoria has improved because of their hormone therapy, and they have experienced no adverse side effects warranting a change or discontinuation in their treatment plans for medical reasons.